 A little tomato on your menu could be the key to healthier blood pressure.
 In addition to boasting plenty of vitamin C and quercetin, tomatoes are a great source of lycopene, which researchers at Ben-Gurion University in Israel have linked to significant reductions in blood pressure.
 Just don't try to get your fix from ketchup or bottled tomato sauce; the combination of sugar and salt in most recipes can send your blood sugar through the roof.

 Satisfy your sweet tooth and improve your blood pressure by adding blueberries to your menu today.
-Blueberries are low-glycemic, high in fiber, and loaded with resveratrol, which a study published in Hypertension Research has found effective at reducing blood pressure in animal test subjects.
+Blueberries are low-glycemic, high in fiber, and loaded with resveratrol, which can be effective at reducing blood pressure.

-They may not be great for your breath, but when it comes to your blood pressure, onions can't be beat.
-Onions are a great source of quercetin, which researchers at Germany’s University of Bonn have found effective at lowering blood pressure in overweight and obese study subjects suffering from hypertension and pre-hypertension.
-To make your onions less pungent, try sautéing them in olive oil for a sweeter flavor and a boost of heart-healthy fat.
+They may not be great for your breath, but when it comes to your blood pressure, onions can't be beaten.
+Onions are a great source of quercetin, which a study in the British Journal of Nutrition found effective at lowering blood pressure in overweight and obese study subjects suffering from hypertension and pre-hypertension.

 Indulge your carb cravings and lower your blood pressure at the same time by whipping up a batch of oven-baked sweet potato fries tonight.
-Sweet potatoes are a good source of hypertension-fighting resistant starch and vitamin C, as well as being loaded with blood pressure-lowering beta-carotene.
+Sweet potatoes are a good source of hypertension-fighting fiber, vitamin C, and beta-carotene.
 How's that for a smart snack?

 Kale's ubiquity comes from more than just Beyonce's endorsement; it also happens to be a superfood for anyone whose blood pressure is higher than they'd like.
-Kale is packed with quercetin and beta-carotene, as well as vitamin C, which researchers at Johns Hopkins University Medical Center have found to be an effective means of lowering blood pressure naturally.
+Kale contains quercetin, beta-carotene, and vitamin C, which can act as an effective means of lowering blood pressure naturally.

 Swap out those refined sugar-loaded treats in favor of strawberries and watch your blood pressure dip into doctor-approved territory.
-Researchers at the University of Alberta's Manzankowski Alberta Heart Institute have found resveratrol, a pigment found in red fruit like strawberries, effective at preventing hypertension and dangerous enlargement of the heart muscle in mice and rats, making it a great addition to any hypertension-fighting diet.
-Make plant-based snacking a part of your healthy living plan by adding the 20 Most Filling Fruits and Veggies to your menu!
+Researchers at the University of Alberta's Manzankowski Alberta Heart Institute have found resveratrol, a pigment found in red fruit like strawberries, effective at preventing hypertension and dangerous enlargement of the heart muscle in mice and rats.
+Though this hasn't been proven in humans yet, strawberries are still a healthy food to add to your hypertension-fighting diet.